-NCCI provides dispute resolution services in all NCCI states.
-A policyholder who believes that an NCCI rule or classification code has not been properly applied by their carrier to their workers compensation insurance policy can request NCCI's assistance.
-If a carrier is unable to resolve a dispute with a policyholder, that carrier has a duty to inform the policyholder about NCCI’s dispute resolution services, which are designed to provide an opportunity for policyholders and carriers to resolve disputes without the need for litigation.
+If a policyholder is unable to resolve a dispute with its carrier, that carrier should inform the policyholder about NCCI’s Dispute Resolution Process.
+This Process is designed to provide an opportunity for policyholders and carriers to resolve disputes without the need for litigation.

-Basic Manual for Workers Compensation and Employer's Liability Insurance (Basic Manual).
+Basic Manual for Workers Compensation and Employers Liability Insurance (Basic Manual).
 Different rules may apply regarding the resolution of disputes involving policies issued under the state’s Workers Compensation Insurance Plan (Plan) as administered by NCCI.
 Refer to NCCI’s

 Click on the questions below for details

-Q1: What steps should be taken to resolve a policyholder dispute?
+Q1: What steps should a policyholder take to resolve a dispute with a carrier?

-A: The carrier and policyholder must make a reasonable attempt to resolve the issue(s) in dispute.
-Both parties should keep a record of any correspondence about the dispute.
-This information will be necessary in the event that the parties are unable to resolve the dispute.
+Both parties must keep a record of any correspondence about the dispute.
+This information will be necessary if the parties are unable to reach a resolution.

 Q2: What if the carrier and policyholder are unable to resolve the dispute?

-A: If the carrier and policyholder are unable to resolve the dispute after a reasonable effort to do so, and the dispute concerns NCCI manual rules, then the policyholder may contact NCCI's Customer Service Center for assistance with resolving the dispute.
-Below are some examples of issues that involve NCCI rules:
+A: If the carrier and policyholder are unable to resolve the dispute after a reasonable effort to do so and the dispute concerns NCCI manual rules, then the policyholder may contact NCCI for assistance with resolving the dispute.
+Below are some examples of issues that involve NCCI manual rules:

 - Application of correct class code(s) to a business's payroll

-- Application of business payroll among class codes
+- Allocation of business payroll among class codes

 - Application of an experience rating modification factor